Yulion21/yulion21.github.io/_posts/2016-05-28-architecture_and_robots.md

 Even after being built a building can work with robotics.
 A building can make use of mechanical systems to improve the user experience through beauty or comfort.
-It is possible to make moving facades, dancing lights solar protections that move automatically, sensors that let you know about the surrounds quality and so on.
+It is possible to make moving facades, dancing lights solar protections that move automatically, sensors that let you know about the surroundings quality and so on.
 It is even possible to make the whole house a robot: a house that moves according to the season.

 <iframe width="700" height="394" src="https://www.youtube.com/embed/H5AO_Ky-r28" frameborder="0" allowfullscreen></iframe>